saifurahman907/documentation/content/applications/hr/payroll.rst

 .. note::
    An employee card can be thought of as an employee personnel file.

-The *Personal Information* section lists all of the fields that are available to enter on the employee's card.
-To access this section, go to :menuselection:`Payroll --> Configuration --> Salary Package Configurator  --> Personal Info`.
+The *Personal Info* section lists all of the fields that are available to enter on the employee's card.
+To access this section, go to :menuselection:`Payroll --> Configuration --> Salary Package
+Configurator: Personal Info`.

 .. image:: payroll/personal-info.png
    :align: center